SNAP

 We’re looking for great people to join our team!

-SNAP employees start at $13/hour and enjoy flexible scheduling and a fun, fast-paced work environment – if you would like to become a SNAP employee and help make a difference for your fellow students’ safety, click below to apply:
+SNAP employees start at $15/hour and enjoy flexible scheduling and a fun, fast-paced work environment – if you’d like to join the SNAP team and help keep your fellow students safe on campus at night, click below to apply:

 SNAP Vehicle and Staff Identification

-Please be aware that SNAP vans will always be painted white and marked with SNAP and Transportation and Parking Services lettering (see our fleet images below for reference), and our employees will always be wearing either an orange or black and white SNAP/TAPS uniform shirt.
-Please do not accept any rides from anyone who is driving an unmarked vehicle or not wearing a SNAP/TAPS uniform – if you are approached by anyone like this and asked to ride with them, please notify UFPD as soon as possible at (352) 392-1111.
+Please do not accept any rides from anyone who is driving an unmarked vehicle or not wearing a SNAP/TAPS uniform.
+If you are approached by someone like this and asked to ride with them, please notify UFPD as soon as possible at (352) 392-1111.
+You can also always call the SNAP office at (352) 392-SNAP (7627) if you have a question about a van or employee.

-SNAP Fleet Images – click on each image below to enlarge it:
+SNAP Fleet Images – click on each image below for a larger view:

 ![]() |